 9 Tips to Reduce Inflammation

-Inflammation, which literally means “on fire,” is one of the main causes of premature aging and affects many Americans.
+Inflammation is essential to help our bodies start the healing process from an injury, bacteria, or a virus.
+Still, chronic inflammation in the body can be one of the leading causes of premature aging and affects many Americans.
 Inflammation can lead to several health defects.
-These simple tips on how to reduce inflammation only require minor changes in habit and diet.
+These simple tips on reducing inflammation only require minor changes in habit and diet.

 The Omega-3 oils found in fish (particularly cold-water fish such as salmon and tuna) are the most healthful foods you can eat to reduce inflammation.
 They keep the vessels clear and unobstructed, so your body doesn’t have to work so hard.